zyuanlim/OnPremAgents/README.md

 ## How it works

 Research Rabbit is a AI-powered research assistant that:
-- Conducts iterative web research on any given topic
-- Generates targeted search queries
-- Summarizes findings from multiple sources
-- Identifies knowledge gaps and explores them automatically
-- Creates comprehensive research summaries with cited sources

-## Features
+- Given a user-provided topic, uses a local LLM (configured for [Ollama](https://ollama.com/search)) to generate a targeted web search query
+- Uses a search engine (configured for [Tavily](https://www.tavily.com/)) to find relevant sources
+- Uses a local LLM to summarizing the findings from web search related to the user-provided research topic
+- Then, used the local LLM to reflect on the summary, identifying knowledge gaps and generating a new search query to explore the gaps
+- The process repeats, with the summary being iteratively updated with new information from web search

-- **Autonomous Research**: Continues down the research rabbit hole through multiple iterations
+- It will repeat down the research rabbit hole for a configurable number of iterations (configured in the `configuration` tab)

-- **Local LLM Integration**: Uses local LLMs via Ollama (supports llama2/3)
-- **Web Search**: Integrates with Tavily API for accurate web search results
-- **Smart Summarization**: Incrementally builds knowledge while avoiding redundancy
-- **Source Management**: Automatically deduplicates and formats source citations
-- **Configurable Depth**: Customizable research iteration depth
+## Outputs

+The output of the graph is a markdown file containing the research summary, with citations to the sources used.

+All sources gathered during research are saved to the graph state.

+You can visualize them in the graph state, which is visible in LangGraph Studio:

+The final summary is saved to the graph state as well: